igordotdev/igordotdev/README.md

 <h2 align="left">Hi 👋!
-My name is Igor and I'm a 42 Student, from Warsaw, Poland</h2>
+My name is Igor and I'm a 42 Warsaw Student, from Warsaw, Poland</h2>

 ###